-You can start with something as small as offering to get them a re-fill of their drink.
+You can start with something as small as offering to get them a refill of their drink.
 Or as mentioned earlier, introduce them to an interesting new contact from your own network.

 People are a lot more willing to reciprocate and help you if you have helped them first.

-However, if all you need are answers to a few questions, by all means ask away!
+However, if all you need are answers to a few questions, by all means, ask away!

 I'm sure we've all experienced the awkward lull in the conversation occurs when small talk has run out between two people.

-If you don't have anything left to say, that's cue for you to leave and find someone new to talk to.
+If you don't have anything left to say, that's the cue for you to leave and find someone new to talk to.

-Don't beat a dead horse trying to strike up conversation when you don't have anything to say or any end goal in mind.
+Don't beat a dead horse trying to strike up a conversation when you don't have anything to say or any end goal in mind.

-Time during a networking event is valuable.
+The time during a networking event is valuable.
 Don't waste your own time, or anyone else's for that matter.

 Even conversations between the closest friends come to a natural conclusion.